mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 ### 1. Display name

 A display name is used to identify each citation in Copilot to help users easily recognize the associated file or item.
 The display name also signifies trusted content and is used as a [content source filter](/MicrosoftSearch/custom-filters#Content-source-filters).
-A default value is provided for this field, but you can customize it to a name that users in your organization recognize.
+A default value is provided for this field; you can customize it to a name that users in your organization recognize.

 ### 2. Team ID